PrinceTp/PrinceTp/README.md

-## Hey 👋 What's up?

-- 🔭 I’m currently working on a secret.
-- 🌱 Learning a little bit of everything.
-- 👯 Looking to collaborate on new and interesting projects.
-- ⚡ Fun fact: I prefer tab over space.
+## Hey!

+Currently pursuing my B.Tech in Computer Science Engineering, aiming to specialize in backend engineering.
+I'm eager to collaborate on new projects where I can contribute and learn.
+Feel free to check out my projects!

 ### Reach me on: